Professor Mona Nasser introducing attendees to the conference on Building a Rich Research Environment July 2024

 Morning talks

 The focus for the morning of the conference was on research around new advances in medical devices and medical imaging.
-Dr Elsa Fouragnan led the presentations after the mid-morning break and spoke about her pioneering work on Transcranial Ultrasound Stimulation (TUS).
+Professor Elsa Fouragnan led the presentations after the mid-morning break and spoke about her pioneering work on Transcranial Ultrasound Stimulation (TUS).
 TUS is a non-invasive neuromodulatory technique that uses focused ultrasound waves to target and influence specific areas of the brain.
 By temporarily enhancing or inhibiting neural activity, it has the potential for treating conditions like depression and chronic pain, as well as improving cognitive functions.

 The first of the speakers form University Hospitals Plymouth NHS Trust was Dr Peter Wright who is Director of Science and Healthcare Technologies at the hospital.
 Peter's presentation focused on the use of software as a medical device including its use in wearables, implantable devices and virtual wards.
 He drew on both local examples as well as those from other areas like the Sheffield 3D Lab and the use of scientific computing in Southampton.
 The talk also set out the potential opportunities to support academic and clinical groups to make use of the huge imaging dataset available in the South West Peninsula.